AP VoteCast: A look at voters in Florida, Illinois, Arizona - KVIA

 ARIZONA

-A slim majority of Arizona’s Democratic primary voters say they prefer a candidate who will pursue practical, centrist policies over one proposing bold, liberal policies.
-Somewhat more say they would be satisfied if Joe Biden were the nominee, compared with Bernie Sanders, 74% to 66%.

-But fully 81% say they would vote for either the former vice president or the Vermont senator in the general election.
+On a good night for Joe Biden, Bernie Sanders was able to maintain support from some of his base in Arizona.
+About half of Democratic primary voters there were liberal, and roughly half of them supported the Vermont senator.
+He enjoyed support from majorities of voters under 45.

-Sanders has so far drawn strong support from Latino voters — a group that makes up about 30% of Democratic primary voters in Arizona.
-Close to half of voters are liberal.
+But Latino voters — a group that makes up about 30% of Democratic primary voters in Arizona and has leaned toward Sanders in previous contests — were about evenly split between him and Biden.

+Biden appeared to lead Sanders among older voters, both men and women, college graduates and suburban voters, as well as small town and rural voters.
+He was called the winner by The Associated Press.

+A wide share of voters in Arizona cast their ballots before Election Day.
+AP VoteCast surveys are designed to capture voters’ views regardless of when or how they voted, accounting for the many voters in Arizona, as well as Florida, who voted early.
+Here’s a snapshot of voters’ priorities and concerns as they cast their ballots:

-About a third say they are members of a gun-owning household in the state, where a leading gun control advocate — astronaut Mark Kelly — is running in the Democratic primary on Tuesday for the late John McCain’s Senate seat.
+About a third of voters say they are members of a gun-owning household in the state, where a leading gun control advocate — astronaut Mark Kelly — ran in the Democratic primary on Tuesday for the late John McCain’s Senate seat.
 Few Democratic primary voters identified gun policy as the top issue facing the country; health care, followed by climate change and the economy, was considered most important.

 In assessing who is best on health care, voters are roughly split between the two candidates.
 More consider Sanders most capable on climate change, while Biden has the edge on handling immigration.